Primary hyperparathyroidism is state of high levels of parathyroid hormone due to unregulated overproduction of parathyroid hormone.

 Hypercalcemia can cause muscle weakness, fatigue, dehydration, nausea and vomiting, and in severe cases, coma and death.
 But these manifestations are of hypercalcemia and not restricted to hyperparathyroidism.

 Hypercalcemia can increase gastric acid secretion, and persons with hyperparathyroidism may have a higher prevalence of peptic ulcer disease.
-Rarely pancreatitis have also been attributed to hypercalcemia.
+Rarely pancreatitis has also been attributed to hypercalcemia.

 Neuropsychiatric manifestations are may include depression, confusion, or other subtle deficits.